 • Apart from the biological issues with the model, there are also mathematical issues with its analysis.
 The authors report that for σ = λ a transcritical bifurcation occurs, but this statement is evidently wrong.
 A transcritical bifurcation indeed involves a real eigenvalue turning positive, as the authors explain, but apart from that a transcritical bifurcation involves 2 different fixed points, one that turns from stable to unstable, while the other turns from unstable to stable.
 Two different equilibria are hence necessarily involved in a transcritical bifurcation.
 Inspection of the expressions for the consumer and resource density in the internal equilibrium (equations [2]) shows however that neither the (0, 0, 0, ) nor the (0, 0, 1) equilibrium is involved in the TC.
 Although for λ ↑ σ R∗ approaches 0, F∗ and H∗do not.
 What happens around σ = λ is therefore mathematically unclear.

 We thank the Reviewer for taking the time and effort to look into these details, and acknowledge that our original formulation had a condition that we mistakenly identified as a transcritical bifurcation, and it was indeed much less clear than we originally thought.
 However, our reformulation of the model makes this transition point clear and consistent with other consumer-resource models.
-Accordingly the condition σ = λ is now a true transcritical bifurcation where the internal steady state crosses (0,0,0), as the factor (σ - λ) appears in the numerator for the steady state equations of R, H, and F.
+Accordingly the condition σ = λ is now a true transcritical bifurcation where the internal steady state crosses (0,0,0), as the factor (σ - λ) appears in the numerator for the steady state equations of R, H, and F. This is due to the modifications of the dR/dt equation.

 • Along the same lines, in figure 1 it is shown that a parameter region with cycles is bordering the line where σ = λ, where a real eigenvalue turns from negative to positive.
 From a mathematical point of view I do not understand the dynamics in this region, as the real eigenvalue turning positive relates to the already unstable non-trivial equilibrium.
 What happens at that border to the limit cycle?
 It should be explained for which parameter values the limit cycle is stable or unstable, the fact that the already unstable equilibrium becomes infeasible is unrelated to the fate of the limit cycles.
 Because of the more fundamental problems with the underlying model I will only shortly comment on the later sections, which deal with the parameterisation of the model based on the scaling rules from metabolic theory and with evolution of body size.

+We believe that our reformulated model avoids some of the mathematical issues of the original, though in the reformulation, there are again three regions of interest… if we hold the recovery rate constant, and begin with a very low starvation rate, as the starvation rate is increased, the interior fixed point of the system moves from an unstable state to a cyclic regime (as the transcritical bifurcation is crossed), and then to a stable state (as the Hopf bifurcation is crossed).
+In the unstable state, there are three negative eigenvalues with no imaginary part; in the cyclic regime there is one negative eigenvalue with no imaginary part and two positive eigenvalues with imaginary parts; in the steady state regime there are three negative eigenvalues, two with imaginary parts.